andymckay/readmes/for-reports.md

 * Long term happiness is more important than most short term wins at the expense of peoples well being.
 * I bias towards action and ownership of ideas without needing to get buy in from everyone.
+* I bias towards shipping code and maybe having mistakes over being more cautions.
-* The only caveat to the above is understanding the risks of what could go wrong with a decision.
-Understanding the risk of decision helps us evaluate how critical a decision is.
+* The only caveat to the above is understanding the risks of what could go wrong shipping.
+Understanding the risk behind changes and decisions, informs our deployment speed.
 * I value incremental correctness and gradually improving a solution over big bang development.
+* I'm totally bought into the growth mindset.

 ## Feedback